melontini/andromeda-wiki/docs/blocks/README.md

 ***
 ### Cactus Bottle Filling (0.6.0+)

-Allows filling glass bottles using cacti.
+Lets you fill glass bottles with cacti.

-The top cactus breaks and drops a dead bush after 3 usages.
+The top cactus will break and drop a dead bush after 3 uses.

 ***
 ### Useful Fletching Table 🏹 (0.3.1+)

-Allows you to tighten your bow's string inside the fletching table, improving accuracy.
+Allows you to tighten the string of your bow in the fletching table for improved accuracy.

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/images/fletching.png" width="412">